Windows 11 24H2 Wi-Fi Keeps Disconnecting: Fixes That Work in 2026

 Router settings can expose weak spots after a Windows upgrade, especially in busy flats and neighbourhoods.

-If you are not sure which band to use, start by reading 2.4 GHz vs 5 GHz Wi-Fi: which one is more stable.
+If you are not sure which band to use, start with 2.4 GHz vs 5 GHz Wi-Fi: which one is more stable.

-If your PC only drops on 2.4 GHz, use Fix slow 2.4 GHz Wi-Fi at home (2026) to fix common causes like interference and crowded channels.
+If your PC only drops on 2.4 GHz, use Fix slow 2.4 GHz Wi-Fi at home (2026) to check interference and crowded channels.

 Set channels manually to reduce interference: